Hyddwn/HyddwnServer/README.md

 Aura
 ==============================

-Aura is an open-source MMORPG server software for the North American client of Mabinogi.
+Aura is an open-source MMORPG server software.
 It's solely being developed for educational purposes, learning about programming, MMORPGs, maintaining huge projects, working with other people, and improving knowledge.
 It's not about playing a game or competing with any services provided by